RedKenrok/webapp-toaln/README.md

 | Generate a sentence with a mistake the user has to correct them.                                                                                                   | Nice role reversal, but the user might just not simply know enough to point out the mistake. |
 | Generate a word and definition and the user has to play a game of word association where they answer with a thematically similar word and definition of their own. | Already have a similar option for practising vocabulary.
 Perhaps this can be added later.    |

-## API credentials
+# LLM API credentials

-API credentials allow the app to be connected to the LLM provider of your choice.
+LLM API credentials allow certain apps to be connected to the LLM provider of your choice.
 It is important to note that these credentials should be stored securely and not be provided to third-parties.
-This app breaks that rule since you are entering it into an online website, which is of course not recommend.
-This app however does not share the credentials outside of your browser, you can check this yourself by reading the source code.
+These apps breaks that rule since you are entering it into an online website, which is of course not recommend.
+These apps however does not share the credentials outside of your browser, you can check this yourself by reading the source code.
 The following LLM providers are available *Anthropic*, *DeepSeek*, *Google*, *OpenAI* and *OpenRouter*.
-If you are up for using this app you can read below on how you can obtain access to your API credentials.
+If you are up for using these apps you can read below on how you can obtain access to your API credentials.

-### Google AI Studio
+## Google AI Studio

 Google AI Studio offers limited monthly access to the Gemini API for free.
 You can get an API credentials using the steps below.